This is the best orange cream cheese frosting recipe you’re going to find. Why? It’s simple, easy to make and includes Grand Marnier–that’s why!

 - Beat cream cheese and butter; then beat in the vanilla and powdered sugar until smooth.

-- Pipe or spread onto cupcakes, as desired.
+- Pipe or spread onto pumpkin muffins, as desired.

 Christina’s Cucina is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.